 By virtue of a writ of fieri facias to me directed, there will be sold at public sale on Saturday the 7th day of September next, at the Court House in Milford, at 2 o'clock P. M., the following property to wit:

-All that certain piece or parcel of Land, sittate in Lackawaxen township, Pike county, Pa., containing adjutting the Lords Valley property now owned by De Witt & Hagerty.
-Seized and taken in execution as the properry of James Lord, and will be sold by me for JAMES WATSON, Sheriff.
-Sheriff's Office, Milford, ?
+All that certain piece or parcel of Land, sitvate in Lackawaxen township, Pike county, Pa., containing adjuming the Lords Valley property now owned by De Witt & Hagerry.

 FORTY ACRES